 The same holds when it comes to the original content.
 For the most part, Disney+’s big originals will be based on its major franchises.
 The Mandalorian, Disney+’s flagship show at launch, is a live-action series set in the Star Wars Universe.

-Down the line, you can expect more Star Wars series, such as an Obi-Wan Kenobi series starring Ewan McGregor and upcoming superhero shows like WandaVision and Loki, which are Marvel Cinematic Universe spin-offs and will tie into future Marvel movies.
+Down the line, you can expect more Star Wars series, such as an Obi-Wan Kenobi series starring Ewan McGregor and upcoming superhero shows like She-Hulk and Ms. Marvel, both serving as branch-offs of the Marvel Cinematic Universe.

 While most of Disney’s originals are still in the works, Hulu already hosts a solid collection of original series that lean closer to prestige TV trends.
 The Handmaid’s Tale is a politically charged thriller based on the classic Margaret Atwood novel.
 Castle Rock is an ambitious mash-up of Stephen King’s various creations.
 Shrill is a feminist comedy inspired by writer Lindy West, while Ramy is an auto-biographical dramedy focused on an American Muslim’s experiences.